rfshelley/Documentation/device-type-developers-guide/parse.rst

         return [evt1, evt2]
     }

-Generating Events Outside of parse
+Generating Events outside of parse
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you need to generate an event outside of the ``parse()`` method, you can use the ``sendEvent()`` method.